vanheaven-ui/React-calc/README.md

 ## Background <a name = "about"></a>

 This project was a task by [Microverse Inc.](https://www.microverse.org/) to build a browser calculator for the Math Magicians fictitious company.
 The milestones listed below constituted the project development in order of execution:
-1. Project setup - This involved setting up the necessary dependencies.
+1. Project setup - This involved using `create-react-app` to initialize the application and setting up the necessary dependencies.
 2. Build the calculator user interface - This involved implementing the project React components.
-3. User interface update - This involved updating the User Interface with CSS style rules and flexbox rules.
+3. User interface update - This is when the User Interface was modified with CSS style rules and flexbox rules.
-4. Calculator functionality - This involved using Javascript functions implementation to manage the calculator arithmetic logic.
+4. Calculator functionality - Javascript functions were implemented to manage the calculator arithmetic logic.
-5. Harmonize the calculator logic and the calculator components - This involved using event listeners to make the calculator components respond to the calculator logic.
+5. Harmonize the calculator logic and the calculator components - The calculator functionality was implemented by using event listeners to make the calculator components respond to the calculator logic.

 ## Live Calculator Demo